 Extra coverage can usually be bought through the crown corporation providing the mandatory insurance as well.
 But a lot of drivers prefer to just top up through a private company, likely because it gives them an opportunity to either save money (market competitiveness could lower pricing) or receive more expansive service.

 No!
-There is actually no correlation whatsoever between a province's choice of insurance system and the average annual premium costs for its drivers.
-According a 2013 study conducted by the Insurance Bureau of Canada (using 2009 and 2010 data for Manitoba and Saskatchewan, respectively), three of the top four most expensive provinces for auto insurance used private systems.
+There is no correlation whatsoever between a province's choice of insurance system and the average annual premium costs for its drivers.
+According to a 2013 study conducted by the Insurance Bureau of Canada (using 2009 and 2010 data for Manitoba and Saskatchewan, respectively), three of the top four most expensive provinces for auto insurance used private systems.
 Here is how the rankings list, which includes territories, turned out:

 In purely technical terms, every province in Canada offers private auto insurance.
 But in more informative terms, three provinces have programs in place that require drivers to buy most, if not all, of their coverage from a regulated crown corporation that sells public insurance.
 Only add-ons can be purchased privately.
 Québec runs a hybrid system that splits the mandatory coverage between the public and private systems.